LarsGKodehode/LarsGKodehode/README.md

 This is my starting reposotory while participating in a HTML, CSS and JavaScript course.

-It will contain projects to show what part of the course I've been though.
+It will contain projects to show what part of the course I've been through.

 <!---
 LarsGKodehode/LarsGKodehode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.